About This Program

 - Minimum 2.750 undergraduate GPA on a 4.000-point scale

-- Academic preparation adequate to complete graduate coursework in neuroscience
+- Sufficient academic background to complete graduate coursework in neuroscience (strong background in cell biology is recommended)

 - Official transcript(s)